 Also if you have bought a 2 day Studio Pass, your Express pass will be valid only for the day printed on the ticket, just that one day, not two.

-This ticket lets you enjoy specific attractions with shortened waiting times, and it can be used to guarantee a good viewing spot for the night parade.
+This ticket lets you enjoy specific attractions with shortened wait times, and it can be used to guarantee a good viewing spot for the night parade.

 But how does an Express Pass work?